csc7/PP2_CI/README.md

 - **STRATEGY**: to build a website (product) that creates wavelet signals and gives the option to contact the developer.
 - **SCOPE**: the minimum viable product needs to include features that allow the user to know the following:
     - Basic information about the about the functions being implemented (wavelet formulas).
-    - A graph of the wavelet, using Google Charts, based on input parameters given by the user.
+    - A graph of the wavelet, using Google Charts (please see credit below), based on input parameters given by the user.
     - A section where user can input the type of wavelet, sampling rate, length of the signal and its frequency.
     - A "Generate" button.
     - An "Export" button.